Profile-guided optimization: Method

-Just-in-time compilation can make use of runtime information to dynamically recompile parts of the executed code to generate a more efficient native code.
+Just-in-time compilation can make use of runtime information to dynamically recompile parts of the executed code to generate more efficient native code.
 If the dynamic profile changes during execution, it can deoptimize the previous native code, and generate a new code optimized with the information from the new profile.

 Adoption

 There is support for building Firefox using PGO.
 Even though PGO is effective, it has not been widely adopted by software projects, due to its tedious dual-compilation model.
 It is also possible to perform PGO without instrumentation by collecting a profile using hardware performance counters.
 This sampling-based approach has a much lower overhead and does not require a special compilation.

 The HotSpot Java virtual machine (JVM) uses profile-guided optimization to dynamically generate native code.
 As a consequence, a software binary is optimized for the actual load it is receiving.
 If the load changes, adaptive optimization can dynamically recompile the running software to optimize it for the new load.
 This means that all software executed on the HotSpot JVM effectively make use of profile-guided optimization.

 PGO has been adopted in the Microsoft Windows version of Google Chrome.
 PGO was enabled in the 64-bit edition of Chrome starting with version 53 and version 54 for the 32-bit edition.